Hector-Ha/Interlock/README.md

-# Interlock - Open Banking For Everyone
+# Interlock - A Modern Open Banking Experience

 > **A modern fintech application for secure bank account linking and money transfers.**